dellius-alexander/Jenkins/notes.md

 ## <a href="https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks" id="github-webhook">[Github Webhook](https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks "https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks")</a>

 In order to `setup Jenkins to build automatically` you will have to setup a webhook on your repository to trigger a build every time a new commit is made.

 To use Github webhooks in Jenkins, you must install the [Github plugin](https://plugins.jenkins.io/github/) from the `Manage Plugins` console.

 Webhooks require a few configuration options before you can make use of them:

 - Payload URL: The payload URL is the URL of the server that will receive the webhook POST requests.
 - Content type: Webhooks can be delivered using different content types:

   - The application/json content type will deliver the JSON payload directly as the body of the POST request.
   - The application/x-www-form-urlencoded content type will send the JSON payload as a form parameter called payload.
-  - [Secret](https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks): Setting a webhook secret allows you to ensure that POST requests sent to the payload URL are from GitHub.
+- [Secret](https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks): Setting a secret is the best way to secure your webhook, ensuring that POST requests sent to the payload URL are from GitHub.
   - If you have docker installed you can create your own random secret.
+Paste the below hash token into `Secret` field on `Webhook` form.

     ```bash
     # Increase secret length by N, [ .hex(N) ] where N is the length of your generated secret
     $ docker run --rm -it ruby:latest /bin/sh -c "ruby -rsecurerandom -e 'puts SecureRandom.hex(64).downcase'"
     1a5720efa7db9f160c7716f4b624a789973011ec54b1ee284177f19989d35e13a98eef87b288691e493b99333fa9d9780ee08f576e971b72bd41f586f3a49b2a
     # OR use a more simplified version adding uppercase function
     docker run --rm -it ruby:latest ruby -rsecurerandom -e 'puts SecureRandom.hex(32).upcase'
     B2A3E7387FBA9568C3B4CBF8A40BF5095E926432A27664B0ECB94EFB2547263F
     ```
-       - Paste the above token into `Secret` field on `Webhook` form.

   - Create a `secret` using `kubectl` on your master node:

     ```bash
     # Create a secret with the above random secret
     $ kubectl create secret generic github-secret-token \
     --type=kubernetes.io/basic-auth --namespace=jenkins \
     --from-literal=username=github-secret-token \
     --from-literal=password="1a5720efa7db9f160c7716f4b624a789973011ec54b1ee284177f19989d35e13a98eef87b288691e493b99333fa9d9780ee08f576e971b72bd41f586f3a49b2a"
     secret/github-secret-token created
     ```

-      - Now add environment variable context to the [jenkins-deployment.yaml](./bare/jenkins-deployment.yaml) file to access your secret within the `Jenkins Pod` as an environmental variable.
+  - Next, add an environment variable context in the [jenkins-deployment.yaml](./bare/jenkins-deployment.yaml) file to access your secret within the `Jenkins Pod` as an environmental variable.
+Kubernetes will encrypt your secret token and expose your token in the Pod as an environmental variable.
+  - Per Github the name of your `secret token` must be set to [SECRET_TOKEN](https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks#setting-your-secret-token).

       ```yaml
       env:
       # Per Github the name of your secret token must be "SECRET_TOKEN"
       - name: SECRET_TOKEN  # The Github access token secret
         valueFrom:
           secretKeyRef:
             key: password
             name: github-secret-token
       ```

   - After you re-deploy the yaml file, lets check the Jenkins Pod to verify our secret is in fact set.

     ```Bash
     # Run the command to check the Pod environmental variables
     kubectl exec -it -n jenkins jenkins-deployment-6d7f9bfddb-n7khn -- printenv | grep -i token
     # We verify that the Jenkins Pod has picked up our environmental variable
     SECRET_TOKEN=1a5720efa7db9f160c7716f4b624a789973011ec54b1ee284177f19989d35e13a98eef87b288691e493b99333fa9d9780ee08f576e971b72bd41f586f3a49b2a
     ```

   - ***Please keep in mind you can edit these values at any time on your server or Github.
 If you setup your secret token post install `Please delete the current running pod for the new config to take affect as a new Pod is create.`***

 - SSL verificatio: If your "Payload URL" is a secure site (HTTPS), you will have the option to configure the SSL verification settings.
 If your "Payload URL" is not secure (HTTP), GitHub will not display this option.
 - Active: By default, webhook deliveries are "Active."
 You can choose to disable the delivery of webhook payloads by deselecting "Active."
 - Events: Events are at the core of webhooks.
 These webhooks fire whenever a certain action is taken on the repository, which your server's payload URL intercepts and acts upon.
 - Wildcard event: To configure a webhook for all events, use the wildcard (*) character to specify the webhook events.

 <br/>

 You can install webhooks on an organization or on a specific repository.
 To set up a webhook, go to the settings page of your repository or organization.
 From there, click:

   1. `[Webhooks] --> [Add webhook]`

   2. Fill out the form as follows:

       ```yaml
       Payload URL: https://<your/server/url>/github-webhook/